Step by Step Small Stocks Investment Guide

 - want selections from the authority?

-for about 50 cents a day, we give your our best high-quality, low-priced stock picks.
+For about 50 cents a day, we give your our best high-quality, low-priced stock picks.
 Along with a full team, Peter Leeds is the widely-recognized authority on penny stocks.
-Start making money from penny stocks right away.
+Start making money from our picks right away.